New or substitute teachers could learn from the sample curriculums, which would be provided by handpicked teachers

 from them," she said.
 "We also need to start leveraging out teachers by

 providing them with more information on a daily basis," she said.

 Once the site is available, teachers will be able to log on and access

 a year-by-year curriculum guide for the four subjects as well as daily lesson

 plans, including classroom activities, homework assignments and assessments.

-The plans are meant for guidance and are not mandatory.
+The plans are for guidance and do not have to be used.

-All plans will use the content standards set by the Michigan Educational
+All plans will use the content standards measured by the Michigan Education

 Assessment Program.
-The program tests students at the end of high school
+That program tests students at the end of high school

 to determine how well they meet state curriculum standards.